cloud-gov/compliance-docs/PL-Policy.md

 See PL-2 (3).

-All 18F staff members are required to sign an acknowledgment indicating that they have read, understand, and agree to abide by the GSA Rules of Behavior, before authorizing access to information and the information system.
+All GSA TTS staff members are required to sign an acknowledgment indicating that they have read, understand, and agree to abide by the GSA Rules of Behavior, before authorizing access to information and the information system.

 cloud.gov documentation provides a public list of Rules of Behavior for all cloud.gov account holders, available under “Using your account responsibly” on this page: https://docs.cloud.gov/getting-started/accounts/